caprenter/IATI-Data-Spotter/README.txt

 ==Licence==
 GNU Affero General Public License (except where stated) All javascript used has been re-used from websites.
 Credit is given in those files.
+Images in themes/images are all GPL from the Gnome desktop: http://art.gnome.org/themes/icon

 ==Install==